Project Euler Problem 22 Statement

 The first loop uses the enumerate()

-starts the counter at zero unless you redefine it using an optional second integer argument.
-An alternate form for the second argument can include the keyword start
+starts the counter at zero unless you redefine it using the start parameter.

 The second loop calculates the name score by iterating each character, c in the string variable name, summing its character values, and multiplying the sum by the ordinal position of the name in the list.
 Name scores are summed into s.